SpencerMcMurray/PersonalSite-v2/README.md

 ### Important Note

-If you want to fork this for personal use, don't forget to change the constants.ts & resume.pdf to fit yourself.
+If you want to fork this for personal use, don't forget to change the data to fit yourself.

 ## Tech used